GitRadiation/anime_dataset_generator/README.md

 - `Dockerfile.uvicorn_server`
 - `Dockerfile.flet_runner`

+- Make sure you have the necessary envs files in the project root:
+- `.env`
+- `.local.env`
+- See the examples to do these files.

 - If you face permission or image pull errors, check your Podman and container registry login credentials.

 - To stop and remove containers, run: